questras/TableOfContentsGenerator/README.md

 # TableOfContentsGenerator
-Script that generates table of content based on headers in markdown language text.
+Script that generates table of contents based on headers in markdown language text.